top of page

 Kurban Bayramı was far more visible in Turkish cities a generation ago.
-Today many urban families experience it through vekâlet systems, delivery bags, phone calls, and visits between relatives.
-The ritual is the same.
-How people get to it has shifted.
+Today, many urban families experience it through vekâlet systems, delivery bags, phone calls, and visits between relatives.
+The ritual remains the same, but how people engage with it has shifted.

 The Story Behind the Day

-Kurban Bayramı centers on a story in the Quran, in Surah As-Saffat, verses 102 to 107.
+Kurban Bayramı centers on a profound story from the Quran, specifically in Surah As-Saffat, verses 102 to 107.
 Ibrahim receives a command in a dream to sacrifice his son.
-The son, named Ishmael in Islamic tradition (Isaac in the Biblical version), agrees.
-When Ibrahim moves to carry it out, God intervenes and sends a ram in the boy's place.
+The son, named Ishmael in Islamic tradition (Isaac in the Biblical version), agrees to this daunting task.
+When Ibrahim prepares to carry it out, God intervenes and sends a ram in the boy's place.

-The Arabic word kurban comes from the root qrb, closeness.
-To offer a kurban is to draw near, to place something you value in front of something larger than yourself.
+The Arabic word kurban comes from the root qrb, which signifies closeness.
+To offer a kurban is to draw near, to place something you value before something greater than yourself.

-The Quran puts it plainly: "Their flesh reaches not Allah, nor does their blood, but it is your righteousness that reaches Him."
-(22:37)
+The Quran articulates this beautifully: "Their flesh reaches not Allah, nor does their blood, but it is your righteousness that reaches Him."
+(22:37) Each year, the sacrifice re-enacts that willingness.
+The focus lies on what Ibrahim was prepared to do, while the act of cutting is incidental.

 It Did Not Begin with Islam

-Animal sacrifice is one of the oldest religious practices we know of.
+Animal sacrifice is one of the oldest religious practices known to humanity.
 Long before Islam, people in Mesopotamia, Egypt, Greece, Central Asia, Japan, China, and India offered animals to the forces they believed governed life.
-The TDV İslam Ansiklopedisi traces this across dozens of cultures.
+The TDV İslam Ansiklopedisi traces this practice across dozens of cultures.

-The Latin word sacrifice carries both the idea of making something sacred and the act of giving it to a god.
-In ancient Greece, white animals went to the Olympian gods, black to the gods of the underworld, bulls to Zeus.
+The Latin word sacrifice encompasses both the idea of making something sacred and the act of giving it to a god.
+In ancient Greece, white animals were offered to the Olympian gods, black to the gods of the underworld, and bulls to Zeus.
 In the Shinto tradition, people brought offerings to calm divine anger or earn protection.
-In Hinduism, the sacrifice held cosmic weight, a ritual that kept the world running.
+In Hinduism, sacrifice held cosmic significance, a ritual that maintained the world's balance.

-The Hebrew Bible records an entire system of animal offerings: the olah (wholly burned), the zebah (communion sacrifice), the hattah (for sin), the asham (for guilt).
+The Hebrew Bible details an entire system of animal offerings: the olah (wholly burned), the zebah (communion sacrifice), the hattah (for sin), and the asham (for guilt).

-The Hebrew word gorban, meaning "that which draws near," shares its root with the Arabic qurban.
-Same word, same idea, across a very long distance.
+Interestingly, the Hebrew word gorban, meaning "that which draws near," shares its root with the Arabic qurban.
+This connection highlights a shared understanding across cultures and time.

-Classical Islamic scholars described the change as a purification of older practices.
-Blood poured over idols, offerings to multiple gods, human sacrifice in parts of pre-Islamic Arabia: the Quran forbids all of it.
-Meat slaughtered over idols is haram.
+Classical Islamic scholars viewed the evolution of these practices as a purification of older customs.
+Blood poured over idols, offerings to multiple gods, and even human sacrifice were prevalent in pre-Islamic Arabia, but the Quran forbids all of it.
+Meat slaughtered over idols is considered haram.

-Two pre-Islamic traditions disappeared: the atîre, a sheep sacrificed to idols during Rajab, and the fera', the firstborn animal offered to a deity.
-The akîka, a sacrifice at the birth of a child, stayed, and people still practice it.
+Two pre-Islamic traditions faded away: the atîre, a sheep sacrificed to idols during Rajab, and the fera', the firstborn animal offered to a deity.
+However, the akîka, a sacrifice at the birth of a child, remains a common practice.

 What Islamic Law Actually Requires

-The Hanafi school, which Türkiye follows, calls kurban vacip, obligatory, for any adult Muslim who is financially stable and not traveling.
-The Diyanet puts the 2026 wealth threshold at roughly the value of 85 grams of gold.
+The Hanafi school, which Türkiye follows, considers kurban vacip, or obligatory, for any adult Muslim who is financially stable and not traveling.
+The Diyanet has set the 2026 wealth threshold at roughly the value of 85 grams of gold.

-The Shafi'i, Maliki, and Hanbali schools call it sünnet-i müekkede, strongly recommended but not binding.
-Their reasoning: the Quran gives no direct command to sacrifice.
-The Prophet did it consistently.
-That makes it sunnah.
+In contrast, the Shafi'i, Maliki, and Hanbali schools view it as sünnet-i müekkede, strongly recommended but not binding.
+Their reasoning stems from the Quran's lack of a direct command to sacrifice.
+However, the Prophet consistently performed the act, making it sunnah.

-Some contemporary scholars go further and argue the obligation was never in the Quran to begin with, only in jurisprudence.
-A minority view, but from trained scholars.
+Some contemporary scholars argue that the obligation was never explicitly stated in the Quran, existing only in jurisprudence.
+This is a minority view, but it comes from trained scholars.

-On the practical side, all schools agree: genuine intention, a sharp knife kept out of the animal's sight, the animal brought calmly and given water, the meat divided among the household, relatives, and the poor.
+On the practical side, all schools agree on certain essentials: genuine intention, a sharp knife kept out of the animal's sight, bringing the animal calmly and providing water, and dividing the meat among the household, relatives, and the poor.

 How Türkiye Observes It Today

-Türkiye follows the Hanafi tradition, so the religious framework treats kurban as obligatory for those who can afford it.
-The Diyanet İşleri Başkanlığı runs a national system covering registered slaughterhouses, trained butchers, veterinary checks, and hygiene standards.
+Türkiye adheres to the Hanafi tradition, treating kurban as obligatory for those who can afford it.
+The Diyanet İşleri Başkanlığı manages a national system that includes registered slaughterhouses, trained butchers, veterinary checks, and hygiene standards.

-In 2026, Türkiye expects roughly 3.3 million animals to be cut over the four days of the bayram: around 750,000 cattle and 2.55 million sheep and goats.
-According to the Türkiye Ziraat Odaları Birliği, that figure has been falling since 2020, when families cut 3.74 million animals.
-The reason is economic.
-Kurbanlık prices climbed with inflation, and many households that once kept the ritual themselves now choose vekâlet instead.
+In 2026, Türkiye anticipates approximately 3.3 million animals will be sacrificed over the four days of the bayram: around 750,000 cattle and 2.55 million sheep and goats.
+According to the Türkiye Ziraat Odaları Birliği, this figure has been declining since 2020, when families sacrificed 3.74 million animals.
+The reason for this decline is economic.
+Kurbanlık prices have risen with inflation, leading many households that once performed the ritual themselves to opt for vekâlet instead.

-Cities look different now than a generation ago.
-Urban apartments have no courtyards.
-Turkish law prohibits slaughtering animals on streets, squares, and public parks.
-Ministerial directives regulate the details.
-Municipalities designate official kesim yerleri where cuts must happen, and proper waste disposal is required by law.
-The sacrifice has become something you arrange, receive an SMS about, and never see.
+Cities today appear different than they did a generation ago.
+Urban apartments lack courtyards, and Turkish law prohibits slaughtering animals on streets, squares, and public parks.
+Ministerial directives regulate the details, and municipalities designate official kesim yerleri where cuts must occur, ensuring proper waste disposal is mandated by law.
+The sacrifice has transformed into something arranged through notifications, often without any direct involvement.

-In smaller cities and rural areas it still happens the old way.
-Families gather around the animal.
-Children watch, or families keep them inside.
+In smaller cities and rural areas, the traditional practices still thrive.
+Families gather around the animal, with children either watching or kept inside.
 Someone turns the animal toward the qibla.
-A family member usually does the cutting, sometimes a butcher called in for the day.
-Then hours of cooking.
+A family member usually performs the cutting, sometimes calling in a butcher for assistance.
+Afterward, hours of cooking ensue.

 An Anecdote from Türkiye

 Every bayram, a few animals escape before the cut.
-Most get caught within hours.
+Most are caught within hours.

-In 2018, one didn't.
-A bull broke out of a livestock market in Rize on the first day of Kurban Bayramı, cleared a five-meter wall, reached the sea, and kept swimming.
-Four days later, coast guard found him near a fishing boat off Trabzon's Sürmene coast, 23 kilometers from where he'd started.
-They pulled him out.
-He was exhausted, wounds on his mouth and feet from days in the water.
+In 2018, one bull managed to evade capture.
+It broke out of a livestock market in Rize on the first day of Kurban Bayramı, cleared a five-meter wall, and swam into the sea.
+Four days later, the coast guard found him near a fishing boat off Trabzon's Sürmene coast, 23 kilometers from where he started.
+They rescued him, but he was exhausted, with wounds on his mouth and feet from days in the water.

-Musician Haluk Levent bought him through the AHBAP platform and sent him to a sanctuary farm in İzmir's Kemalpaşa district.
+Musician Haluk Levent purchased him through the AHBAP platform and sent him to a sanctuary farm in İzmir's Kemalpaşa district.
 He named him Ferdinand.
 By the following year, Ferdinand had a calf.

-The story ran on every channel.
-People still bring it up when bayram comes around.
-His owner called him a SAT commando.
-Someone on social media pointed out he swam east instead of west, or he could have reached Batumi and skipped the whole thing entirely.
+The story gained widespread attention, appearing on every channel.
+People still reference it when bayram approaches.
+His owner humorously referred to him as a SAT commando.
+Someone on social media pointed out that if he had swum west instead of east, he could have reached Batumi and avoided the whole ordeal.

-Ferdinand is probably the most famous bull in the history of Türkiye.
+Ferdinand is likely the most famous bull in Türkiye's history.

 The Animal Rights Question

-In Western Europe, religious slaughter without prior stunning has become a legal fight.
-Several countries have banned or restricted halal and kosher slaughter on the grounds that unstunned animals suffer more.
-Those defending religious slaughter say a sharp single cut by a trained hand causes rapid loss of consciousness.
-The science stays disputed.
-Studies reach different conclusions depending on species, method, and how fast blood pressure drops.
+In Western Europe, the legality of religious slaughter without prior stunning has become a contentious issue.
+Several countries have banned or restricted halal and kosher slaughter, arguing that unstunned animals suffer more.
+Defenders of religious slaughter argue that a sharp, single cut by a trained hand leads to rapid loss of consciousness.
+However, the scientific consensus remains disputed, with studies yielding different conclusions based on species, method, and how quickly blood pressure drops.

-The Diyanet and several halal certification bodies have also been asking a different question: whether a stun that reduces pain without stopping the heart is permissible under Islamic law.
-The Diyanet has issued guidance suggesting it may be, on the grounds that Islamic law already requires minimizing animal suffering.
-Other institutions have not agreed.
-The question is open.
+The Diyanet and several halal certification bodies have also raised a different question: whether a stun that reduces pain without stopping the heart is permissible under Islamic law.
+The Diyanet has suggested it may be acceptable, citing Islamic law's requirement to minimize animal suffering.
+However, other institutions have not reached the same conclusion.
+This question remains open.

-Inside Muslim communities, a different argument runs.
-Those connected to groups like Animals in Islam point out that Islamic standards for animal treatment, covering transport, handling, and the moment of cutting, regularly fail at scale.
+Within Muslim communities, a different argument emerges.
+Groups like Animals in Islam highlight that Islamic standards for animal treatment—covering transport, handling, and the act of cutting—often fail at scale.
 Millions of animals cross borders in overcrowded conditions.
-Untrained people cut with inadequate tools.
-The Prophet's specific prohibitions on causing animals unnecessary distress belong to the tradition as much as the obligation to cut.
+Untrained individuals may perform cuts with inadequate tools.
+The Prophet's specific prohibitions against causing unnecessary distress to animals are as integral to the tradition as the obligation to sacrifice.

-And then there are Muslim scholars questioning whether the ritual is necessary at all.
-Al-Hafiz Basheer Ahmad Masri, a British Islamic scholar and animal welfare writer, argued that the actual purpose of kurban, feeding people who have no meat, could be served just as well by donating money or food.
-Sheikh Ahmad Kutty of the Islamic Institute of Toronto noted that kurban carries no binding obligation and that its values can take other forms.
+Additionally, some Muslim scholars question whether the ritual is necessary at all.
+Al-Hafiz Basheer Ahmad Masri, a British Islamic scholar and animal welfare advocate, argues that the primary purpose of kurban—feeding those without meat—could be achieved just as effectively through monetary donations or food.
+Sheikh Ahmad Kutty of the Islamic Institute of Toronto notes that kurban carries no binding obligation and that its values can manifest in other forms.

 What the Tradition Itself Emphasizes

-The kurban is not primarily about the animal.
-It is about the person performing it.
-The Quran says that neither flesh nor blood reaches God, only piety.
-That verse sits at the center of the practice.
-What happens is internal.
+The kurban is not primarily about the animal; it is about the individual performing the act.
+The Quran states that neither flesh nor blood reaches God, only piety.
+This verse lies at the heart of the practice.
+What occurs is internal.
 You loosen your grip on what you own and give from what you have.

-Hanafi jurisprudence is also clear that if a kurbanlık would cause hardship, the obligation lifts.
-The obligation exists where the money exists.
-Ali Bardakoğlu, whose analysis appears in the TDV Ansiklopedisi, puts it directly: the social dimension of kurban and its religious meaning are the same thing.
-Feeding people who have no meat is part of the act, not an afterthought.
+Hanafi jurisprudence clarifies that if a kurbanlık would cause hardship, the obligation is lifted.
+The requirement exists where the financial means exist.
+Ali Bardakoğlu, whose analysis appears in the TDV Ansiklopedisi, articulates that the social dimension of kurban and its religious meaning are intertwined.
+Feeding those in need is part of the act, not merely an afterthought.

 Vocabulary